-* Search for job vacancies in the www.tootukassa.ee, www.cv.ee, www.cvkeskus.ee and EURES portal and file your CV so that the employers you will visit can see it.
+* Search for job vacancies at the tootukassa.ee, cv.ee, cvkeskus.ee and EURES portal and file your CV so that the employers you will visit can see it.
 Have your qualification awards translated to make it easier for prospective employers?

 * Arrange your accommodation.
-The best place to start searching are the real estate websites KV.ee, city24.ee, kuldnebors.ee and 1home.eu.
+The best place to start searching are the real estate websites kv.ee, city24.ee and 1home.eu (student housing and accommodation).
 They are all available in English and feature both rental and purchasable properties.
 There’s also a very useful Facebook group for connecting private landlords with tenants without getting any agency involved (a cheaper and hassle-free option).
 Of course, you can also use real estate agency services, like Pindi, RE Kinnisvara, Uusmaa, and Domus.
 More information also on eesti.ee Renting section.

 *You can get in touch with an EURES adviser in Estonia to find out more about living and working conditions in the country.

 * Within three months of your arrival, register your place of residence in the population register of Estonia.
 For registration of the place of residence please address the local government authority nearest to your place of residence.
 More information about the registration of your place of residence can be obtained on the home page of the Ministry of Internal Affairs.

 * Apply for an ID card that proves your right of residence.
 For applying please address within the period of one month from the registration of your place of residence in person a service points of the Police and Border Guard Board.